pact-foundation/pact.io/pact_broker/advanced_topics/using_tags.md

 Pact Broker version tags can be used for multiple purposes.

 * Tags can be used to enable you to test consumer and provider `head` and `prod` versions against each other.
 This allows you to decouple the release cycles of your consumer and provider.
-Read more about this [here][backwards].
+Read more about this [here](tags/backwards_compatibility.md).

 * Tags can be used to enable you to add new interactions without breaking all the builds.
-Read more about this [here][feature].
+Read more about this [here](tags/new_interactions.md).

 Note that the tag is actually placed on the `version` resource, not the `pact` itself (conceptually, you are indicating that that particular version of the application is a "prod" version, or a "feature-xyz" version).
 The URL structures, however, then allow you to retrieve pacts by the tags on their associated versions.